 Increasing access to high quality education has historically played a key role in boosting economic opportunity.
 Substantial research also shows that investing in education may improve health.
-Putting this together, policies that improve access to educational opportunities (whether college or high quality vocational education) may help boost both opportunity and health for millions of Americans, particularly those with lower incomes.
+Putting this together, policies that improve access to high quality educational opportunities (whether K-12, college, or vocational education) may help boost both opportunity and health for millions of Americans, particularly those with lower incomes.

 Policies that provide additional financial support to those that need it can improve economic opportunity and thereby improve health.
 There is evidence that suggests minimum wage increases, increases in the Earned Income Tax Credit, and more generous unemployment insurance lead to fewer deaths from suicide among individuals with lower levels of education.
-There is also some promising evidence around the impacts of Universal Basic Income (UBI) and similarly designed cash transfer programs on health and educational attainment.
-More research on that will allow us to better determine the effects of these programs.
+These types of policies can help blunt the relationship between diminishing economic opportunity and poor health.
+There is also emerging evidence around the impacts of Universal Basic Income (UBI) and similarly designed cash transfer programs on health and educational attainment.
+Currently, there are a number of large randomized trials in progress being run across the country that will shed light on how effective these types of policies can be.

 It is no secret that automation and technological advances have made certain types of jobs much harder to come by in America today.
 The case study of automotive assembly plant closures and drug deaths shows how critical these trends may be for public health.
 Similar adverse public health consequences have been demonstrated in areas where jobs have disappeared due to exposure to foreign trade.
 The U.S. Trade Adjustment Assistance (TAA), which aims to retrain workers who have lost their jobs due to foreign trade, has shown to have significant positive effects on employment and income from those who have benefited.
 Similarly, demonstration programs that provide occupational and soft-skills training for low-income workers have been shown to generate large, sustained impacts on earnings.
 Individuals served be this programs represent just a small fraction of workers whose jobs are threatened by automation and trade.
 Scaling them up could improve economic opportunity and health for a large number of Americans.